(Updated 20th May, 2026)

 The beauty of writing a series is each book offers the opportunity to develop Jade’s character and divulge more about who she is.
 In The Godfather of Dance, she’s young, ambitious, and cautious about getting close to people.
 She’s moved to Houston in part to run away from the aftermath of her best friend’s suicide.
 Her character growth throughout the book is to recognize the need to return home and face the past.

 In A Killer Among Friends, while solving the murder of one of her friends, Jade uncovers a raft of lies from people she loves and trusts.
 Her journey is about learning who she can trust.
-We’ll see how Jade evolves in Book 3 and beyond.

 A strong sense of place is another distinctive feature of each book.
 In my writing process, besides the protagonist being Jade, it’s the first decision I make.
 I love setting each mystery somewhere different as it keeps things fresh and gives each story a unique mood.
 It also influences the themes I explore, which often emerge and develop as the book progresses.
-In some cases, the mystery itself is driven by the setting.
+In most cases, the mystery itself is driven by the setting.

 The central plot for each book revolves around the mystery, which needs to have a complex clue trail and enough action to keep the pace moving.
 Devising the mystery is one of my favorite parts of the novel-writing process.
 It’s like a jigsaw puzzle with thousands of pieces that need to slot together.
 (I also love jigsaw puzzles and Sudoku.)
 I’ll write more about this in a future blog.